How to check if a string is a valid keyword in Python?

 Defining a Keyword

-In programming, a keyword is a “reserved word” by the language which convey a special meaning to the interpreter.
+In programming, a keyword is a “reserved word” by the language which conveys special meaning to the interpreter.
 It may be a command or a parameter.
 Keywords cannot be used as a variable name in the program snippet.

-Keywords in Python: Python language also reserves some of keywords that convey special meaning.
-Knowledge of these is necessary part of learning this language.
-Below is list of keywords registered by python .
+Keywords in Python: Python language also reserves some keywords that convey special meaning.
+Knowledge of these is a necessary part of learning this language.
+Below is a list of keywords registered by python.

 False, elif, lambda,

 None, else, nonlocal,

 and, finally, or,

 break, global, return,